tc39/proposal-ses/README.md

 ## Background

-It is commonplace for ECMAScript developers to produce applications by co-mingling their own code with code provided by others -- frameworks and libraries, for example.
-(Of course this pattern is by no means limited to ECMAScript, but that's what we are concerned with here.)
-There are vast opportunities for the operation of these various pieces to interfere with each other.
-The chance of such interference grows as the size and complexity of the application grows, and as the number of participants in the application's code ecosystem also grows.
+ECMAScript developers produce applications by mingling their code with code written by others, such as frameworks and libraries.
+These pieces may cooperate as the developer intends, or they may destructively interfere with each other.
+Even under the best of intentions, the likelihood of interference grows as the size and complexity of the application grows, and as the application's ecosystem also grows.
+This coordination problem sets a limit of the scale and functionality of the software we can successfully compose.

-The various parties contributing code to an application may be mutually suspicious, but even if they are not, any coordination among them is now relatively weak, usually limited to what is imposed by the ECMAScript language itself and by the computational environment in which the code is running (typically a web browser or a Node.js instance).
-And this is before we account for deliberate misbehavior.
-The large user-base of a successful web application makes a tempting target for bad actors, yet the size and complexity of typical such applications (and the consequent large scope of software they encompass) makes them especially vulnerable to the purposeful introduction of malicious components.
+This coordination problem becomes harder once we account for deliberate misbehavior.
+The large user-base of a successful web application makes a tempting target for bad actors.
+Yet the size and complexity of such applications, and the diversity of their components, makes them vulnerable to the introduction of malicious components.

-In software engineering, an historically successful strategy for reducing these kinds of coordination problems has been to isolate potentially interfering components from each other, limiting their interactions to selected, well-defined channels.
+In software engineering, a successful strategy for reducing these coordination problems has been to isolate potentially interfering components from each other, limiting their interactions to selected, well-defined channels.
 This has been the motivation behind many of the advances in the field, including lexical scoping, object-oriented programming, module systems, and memory safety, to name just a few examples.
 In the world of object-oriented programming, the gold standard for such isolation is the object capability (ocap) model.
 The ocap model is perhaps best understood in contrast to more conventional object systems.

-In a memory-safe object language, an object reference allows its holder to invoke methods on the public interface of the object it designates.
+In an object language, an object reference allows its holder to invoke methods on the public interface of the object it designates.
 Such an invocation in turn grants to the called object the means to similarly make method invocations on any object references that are passed as arguments.

-In a system in which object references are unforgeable (that is, there is no way within the language for code to "manufacture" a reference to a pre-existing object) and in which encapsulation is unbreakable (that is, objects may hold state -- including references to other objects -- that is totally inaccessible to code outside themselves), then we can guarantee that the only way for one object to come to possess a reference to a second object is for them to have been given that reference by somebody else, or for one of them to have been the creator of the other.
-In a language with these properties, we can make strong, provable assertions about the ability of object references to propagate from one holder to another, and can thus reason reliably about the evolution of the object reference graph over time.
-ECMAScript (JavaScript) is a language with these properties.
+In a memory-safe object language, object references are _unforgeable_, that is, there is no way within the language for code to "manufacture" a reference to a pre-existing object.
+In a memory-safe object language in which _encapsulation) is unbreakable, objects may hold state -- including references to other objects -- that is totally inaccessible to code outside themselves.

+With these familiar restrictions we can guarantee that the only way for one object to come to possess a reference to a second object is for them to have been given that reference by somebody else, or for one of them to have been the creator of the other.
+We can make strong, provable assertions about the ability of object references to propagate from one holder to another, and thus can reason reliably about the evolution of the object reference graph over time.
+ECMAScript is a language with these properties.

-With two additional restrictions, (1) that the only way for an object to cause any effect on the world outside itself is by using references it already holds, and (2) that no object has default or implicit access to any other objects (e.g., via language provided global variables) that are not already transitively immutable and powerless, we have an object-capability (ocap) language.
+With two additional restrictions,
+  1. that the only way for an object to cause any effect on the world outside itself is by using references it already holds, and
+  1. that no object has default or implicit access to any other objects (e.g., via language provided global variables) that are not already transitively immutable and powerless,

+we have an object-capability (ocap) language.
 In an ocap language, object references are the sole representation of permission.

 (An object is _transitively immutable_ if no mutable state is reachable in the object graph starting at that object.
 An object is